Appraisal Basics – Using Specialists

 Specialists:

-A specialist is any kind of advisor to the appraisal process who can help to identify (not necessarily authenticate!) and evaluate a unique item in your collection.
-They may be highly specialized appraisers, and/or they may be conservators, interpreters, signature analysts, authors, professors, museum curators, customs attorneys, cultural artifact experts, stolen art investigators.
-Or there may be subject matter experts such as gemologists, firearms specialists, farm equipment valuation experts or coin graders.
+A specialist is any kind of advisor to the appraisal process who can help to identify (but, not necessarily authenticate!) and evaluate a unique item in your collection.
+They may be highly specialized appraisers, or they may be conservators, interpreters, signature analysts, authors, professors, museum curators, customs attorneys, cultural artifact experts, or stolen art investigators.
+Or they may be subject matter experts such as gemologists, firearms specialists, farm equipment valuation experts, or coin graders.

-The services of authenticators and specialists, while often very valuable, are also often quite expensive and can add significant costs to the appraisal assignment.
+Using authenticators and specialists, while often very valuable, can add significant costs to the appraisal assignment.
 If we believe that the appraisal of your item warrants the additional services of such a person, we always consult with you before doing so.
-We then select the most appropriate person for your appraisal assignment and manage their activities as part of our commitment to providing you with quality, timely and cost-effective customer care.
+We then select the most appropriate person for your appraisal assignment and manage their activities as part of our commitment to providing you with quality, timely, and cost-effective customer care.

 APPRAISED ITEMS